Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Here is an example.

-So they needed an AWS cost visibility solution that makes sense of the endless data logs standard on AWS billing reports.
-CloudZero helped FruitKLab to reduce their cost of delivering each stream by 18%.
+It wanted an AWS cost visibility solution that also conducted robust Kubernetes cost analysis in one place to make sense of the endless data logs standard on its AWS billing reports.

 The database corruption meant they could not sell DVDs for three days straight.